Learn how to smoke and cook a turkey breast using a pellet grill, and why it is one of the easiest and tastiest ways to smoke a turkey breast!

 With dry brining, you get all the benefits of salt penetration and moisture retention without having to deal with a giant bucket of salty raw turkey water when you're done!

-One other benefit, the salt dries out the skin overnight, causing it to brown and crisp up much better while cooking on the pellet grill than it otherwise would have.
+One other benefit is that the salt dries out the skin overnight, causing it to brown and crisp up much better while cooking on the pellet grill than it otherwise would have.

 Seasoning the Exterior

-If you already dry brined,, go easy on adding any additional the salt on the exterior but you can add some herbs or a law salt BBQ rub if you wish.
+If you already dry brined, go easy on adding any additional salt on the exterior, but you can add some fresh or dried herbs or a low salt BBQ rub if you wish.

-If you only injected then you can use a saltier rub on the skin at this point, or even a cajun or spicy seasoning if you want some bolder flavors for your turkey breast.
+If you only injected the breast but did not brine, then you can use a saltier rub on the skin at this point, or even a Cajun or spicy seasoning if you want some bolder flavors for your turkey.

-For the crispiest skin possible, dry brine the turkey overnight and then don’t add ANY oil to the skin before putting it on the pellet grill.
+For the crispiest skin possible, dry brine the turkey overnight and don't add ANY oil or butter to the skin before putting it on the pellet grill.

 You have a lot of freedom when it comes to choosing the right wood pellets to cook your turkey breast on a pellet grill.